moosthuizen42/NVP_Electronic_Controller/README.md

 This design is <b>provided as is</b> and without warranty.

-Contributions are welcome.
-Feedback is appreciated.
-Go to the second tab above ("Issues") and create a new issue.
+Contributions are welcome, feedback is appreciated and questions will be responded to.
+To get in touch, go to the second tab above ("Issues") and create a new issue.
 This requires a free Github account.